msg-systems/holmes-extractor/README.md

 The big dog chasing the cat was a problem
 There was a big dog that was chasing a cat
 The cat chase by the big dog
+There was a big dog and it was chasing a cat.
+I saw a big dog.
+My cat was afraid of being chased by the dog.
+There was a big dog.
+His name was Fido.
+He was chasing my cat.
+A dog appeared.
+It was chasing a cat.
+It was very big.
+The cat sneaked back into our lounge because a big dog had been chasing her outside.
+Our big dog was excited because he had been chasing a cat.
 ```

 *German:*